 - If you purchased another residential house one year before the date of the sale.

 - If you will purchase another residential house within 2 years of the date of sale or transfer.

 - If you will construct another residential house within 3 years of the date of sale or transfer.

 However, if you are selling the newly acquired property within 3 years, then the deduction would be reversed.

-Example: Mr.A sold a house property resulting in long term gain of Rs.35 lakh.
+Example: Mr.A sold a house property resulting in a long-term gain of Rs.35 lakh.
 He purchased a new residential property for Rs.75 lakh.
-He can claim tax benefit under section 54.
-But after two years of purchase of new property, he sold the new property for Rs.85 lakh.
+He can claim tax benefits under section 54.
+But after two years of purchasing of a new property, he sold the new property for Rs.85 lakh.
 In this case the tax relief under section 54 earlier claimed will be reversed as the Mr.A sold the house within 3 years of the purchase of new property.

 #5 – Tax deduction at source (TDS) on Property Sale